 Day 9: Dubrovnik Arrangements conclude after breakfast.

-• Group tour (maximum 25 travellers) • 8 nights 4 star accommodation or best available in Plitvice Lakes with local English speaking guides • Transfers by air conditioned vehicle • English speaking tour manager • Local English-speaking guides on excursions • Welcome drink and information meeting on arrival • 8 breakfasts, 4 dinners in hotel restaurants • 4 high quality gourmet experiences in wineries and local restaurants as per itinerary (Truffle tasting / Bibich winery /restaurant Tragos / Peljesac winery) • Sightseeing as per the itinerary
+• Group Coach tour (maximum 25 travellers) • 8 nights in 4 Star accommodation or best available in Plitvice Lakes • Transfers as per itinerary by air-conditioned coach • English-speaking tour manager • Local English-speaking guides on excursions • Welcome drink and information meeting on arrival • 8 breakfasts, 4 dinners in hotel restaurants • 4 high quality gourmet experiences in wineries and local restaurants as per itinerary (Truffle tasting / Bibich winery /restaurant Tragos / Peljesac winery) • Sightseeing as per the itinerary

 Pricing (per person) $NZD